chrisdew/ha/README.md

 'ha' is a very limited high-availability application focused on one use-case:

-Two or more Linux servers on one LAN, providing one shared (or virtual) IP address.
+Two or more Linux servers on one LAN, providing services on one shared (or virtual) IP address.

-*Needs updating for NodeJS 0.8.X and 0.10.X*
+Updated for NodeJS v0.10.X.

 How it Works